-The American Society of Civil Engineers graded the nations infrastructure as a D, and one of the biggest contributing factors to this designation was the crumbling state of American bridges.
+The American Society of Civil Engineers graded the nation's infrastructure as a C+, and one of the biggest contributing factors to this designation was the crumbling state of American bridges.

 Driving along the highway, one can witness countless opportunities to save taxpayer dollars wasted on routine maintenance or destructive corrosion.
 From the road signage overhead, to the guardrail on the ground, scores of highway products could benefit from the superior corrosion protection of hot-dip galvanized steel.
 Sign structures, barriers and retaining walls, fencing, and guardrail alike are consistently exposed to the harsh effects of outdoor exposure to rain, snow, road chemicals, and traffic pollution.